imAsparky/django-cookiecutter/docs/source/tutorials/tutorial-create-GH-repo.rst

     No need to choose any `Initialize this repository with:` options.

-    These are all generated for you when you create your package.
+    These are all generated for you when you create your Django project.

 .. important::